TejasRawool186/Daily-Job-Pulse-Multi-Source-Job-Opportunity-Aggregator/README.md

 1. Click "Try for free" to run the actor
 2. Enter your desired job roles
+3. Select job platforms from the dropdown
-3. Configure location and source preferences
+4. Configure location and preferences
-4. Run and get fresh job opportunities!
+5. Run and get fresh job opportunities!

 ## 📞 Support